Intermediate French Language and Culture (U400-227)

 Contact Student Services for information on registering for your course: https://il.wisconsin.edu/studentservices.aspx

-Dr. Sage Goellner is a faculty associate in languages in Continuing Studies at the University of Wisconsin-Madison where she teaches French courses and directs the French program.
+Dr. Sage Goellner is an assistant professor of French in Continuing Studies at the University of Wisconsin-Madison where she teaches French courses where she directs the French program.
 Dr. Goellner has spent much time living, studying, and working in France and Quebec.
 She holds a PhD in French (UW-Madison), a Master’s Degree in French (University of Michigan), and a Bachelor’s Degree in French and English literature (UW-Madison).
 Prior to her current position, she was a visiting assistant professor of French at the University of Illinois in Chicago.
 She has taught French and Francophone language and culture at the university and continuing adult levels.

 Sage Goellner has research interests in Francophone literature, immigration studies, and women’s writing.
 Her publications have appeared in The French Review.
 She is an active member of the American Association of Teachers of French, the Modern Languages Association, and Women in French, and has presented at major professional conferences.